Ant1r/ofxPof/README.md

 ** warning : Codeblocks project files for windows are not ready yet. **

-You also will need to install the following addons : [ofxPd](https://github.com/danomatika/ofxPd), [ofxJSON](https://github.com/jefftimesten/ofxJSON), [ofxUnicode](https://github.com/bakercp/ofxUnicode) *(***warning***: currently you have to switch to `develop` branch before downloading ofxUnicode as a ZIP)* and [ofxZipPass](https://github.com/Ant1r/ofxZipPass).
+You also will need to install the following addons : [ofxPd](https://github.com/danomatika/ofxPd), [ofxJSON](https://github.com/jefftimesten/ofxJSON) and [ofxZipPass](https://github.com/Ant1r/ofxZipPass).
 You also need [ofxAccelerometer](https://github.com/Ant1r/ofxPof/releases/download/v0.1.0/ofxAccelerometer.zip) that you will find in Android or iOS OF distribution, or you can download [here](https://github.com/Ant1r/ofxPof/releases/download/v0.1.0/ofxAccelerometer.zip).

-Pof also uses [ofxFontStash](https://github.com/armadillu/ofxFontStash), but this addon is currently included into Pof (because having been hacked a bit for Android compatibility) so it doesn't have to be installed.
+Pof also uses [ofxFontStash](https://github.com/armadillu/ofxFontStash) and its dependency [ofxUnicode](https://github.com/bakercp/ofxUnicode), but these addons have been included into Pof (for compilation ease and because having been hacked a bit for Android compatibility) so don't have to be installed.

 ### Installation